Interview with Jeff Whitlock, CEO and co-founder of Unbird

 Unbird was the only Utah-based startup accepted into

 After graduating from Brigham Young University in economics and strategy, Whitlock worked as a management consultant at McKinsey & Co. then served several roles at Vivint Smart Home, including senior product manager leading the mobile application.
-Before founding Unbird, he was the head of product at Safeboda (Uber for motorcycle taxis) in Uganda, East Africa, which now facilitates over a million rides a month and raised $2.5 million Series A funding (on a $10 million valuation), which is unprecedented for the region.
+Safeboda (Uber for motorcycle taxis) in Uganda, East Africa, which now facilitates over a million rides a month, has raised an unprecedented Series B and is now expanding across Africa.

 What problem did you set out to solve?

 In my previous roles as a product manager, I experienced the problems Unbird is solving, such as struggling with the process of managing free-form qualitative data.
 There’s a massive distance between everyday users and product decision makers.
 Unbird is trying to decrease this distance by making it easier for companies to listen to customers at scale—in their written voice, not pre-defined survey answers.

 I’ve also experienced this problem from the consumer side.
 I’m passionately engaged with products I love, but it often feels like constructive feedback I leave goes into a black hole with no acknowledgment on whether any action was taken.
 So many product and service experiences aren’t great, and Unbird is solving this.